Parking Compliance and Enforcement Measures

 - Citation payments are for the full amount due; partial payments are not accepted.

-- Unpaid citations accrue a $10 late fee after 21 days.
+- Unpaid citations accrue a $10 late fee after ten (10) days.

-- An appeal of a citation may be submitted within ten (10) days of issuance; instructions are printed on the back of the citation.
+- Citation appeals may be submitted within ten (10) days of issuance; instructions are printed on the back of the citation.

-- Notice of unpaid citations and possible penalties are mailed to the vehicle driver or owner, if known.
+- Notice of unpaid citations and possible penalties are mailed to the vehicle driver or owner.

-- Citations associated with a student vehicle will be transferred to the bursar for payment after 15 days.
+- Citations associated with a student vehicle can be automatically transferred to the bursar for payment after 15 days.
 Once transferred, payment must be made directly to the bursar.

 - Unpaid citations may be transferred to a collections agency with an additional fee applied.